Updated June, 2019

-If the machine is sold for less than its final tax basis, a capital loss is created.
-If there will be a loss on the sale, the trade will always be preferred over a sell-and-buy transaction.
+If the machine is sold for less than its final tax basis, a capital loss is created, which can be used to offset capital gains from the sale of other assets.

-Figure 3 shows how the income tax basis for the example tractor used in Figure 1 would compare with its estimated remaining market value, using the ASAE equations.
-No Section 179 expensing was taken.
-As shown, after the first two years a sale most likely will result in a gain, unless the machine is sold for considerably less than average market value.
+Figure 3 shows how the income tax basis for the example tractor used in Figure 1 would compare with its estimated remaining market value, using the ASABE equations and 5-year MACRS depreciation.
+No Section 179 expensing or bonus depreciation was taken.
+As shown, after the first year a sale most likely will result in a recapture of depreciation, unless the machine is sold for considerably less than average market value.

 Replacing farm machinery is an important and complex decision.
 Each farming operation must identify its most important reasons for replacing machinery, and then establish a consistent pattern.
 Reliability, long-run costs, pride of ownership, obsolescence, need for capacity, and tax savings should all be considered before making a final decision.

-For more complete information on machinery management, see the following publications available from Iowa State University Extension.
+For more complete information on machinery management, see the following publications available from ISU Extension and Outreach.

 FM 1894/AgDM A3-21, Acquiring Farm Machinery Services

 FM 1895/AgDM A3-24, Estimating Field Capacity of Farm Machines